Character-Centered Dialogue Generation from Scene-Level Prompts: Supplementary Material

-\paragraph{Reasoning Analysis.} Participants justified their selections using a list of qualitative reasons.
-Table~\ref{tab:justification} shows the distribution of all justifications.
-The most frequently selected reason was \textit{``Because the dialogue felt natural and matched the scene''} (42.2\%), followed by \textit{``Character tone and personality''} (21.3\%).
-Free-form responses that did not match predefined categories were grouped as ``Other'' (1.3\%).
-Note that categories with fewer than 5 responses yielded wider confidence intervals with potentially negative lower bounds due to normal approximation, but these are clipped at zero in our interpretation.
+Participants justified their selections using a list of qualitative reasons.
+Table~\ref{tab:justification} summarizes the distribution of all 450 justifications.
+The most frequently selected reason was \textit{``Because the dialogue felt natural and matched the scene''} (50.4\%), followed by \textit{``Character tone and personality''} (21.1\%).
+Free-form responses that did not match predefined categories were grouped as ``Other'' (0.7\%).
+Categories with small sample sizes exhibit wider confidence intervals, but all intervals remain non-negative under the Wilson score interval.